-Growth of the UOC's research (2014-2020)
+Growth of the UOC's research (2014-2021)

-Research and innovation centres

-Internet Interdisciplinary Institute (IN3)

-An institute that specializes in studying the internet and the effects of the interaction of digital technologies with human activity.
-It is made up of 11 research groups in areas such as information security and privacy, complex systems, urban transformations, and the internet of things.

-eHealth Center (eHC)

-An interdisciplinary academic centre that generates, transfers and exchanges knowledge in eHealth, a field in which the UOC has been recognized as a World Health Organization (WHO) collaborating centre.
+Research and innovation centres Internet Interdisciplinary Institute (IN3) An institute that specializes in studying the internet and the effects of the interaction of digital technologies with human activity.
+It is made up of 11 research groups in areas such as information security and privacy, complex systems, urban transformations, and the internet of things. eHealth Center (eHC) An interdisciplinary academic centre that generates, transfers and exchanges knowledge in eHealth, a field in which the UOC has been recognized as a World Health Organization (WHO) collaborating centre.
 The purpose is to empower citizens and professionals to lead a paradigm shift in health through technology. eLearning Innovation Center (eLinC) The main mission of this body is to help the UOC's learning model evolve in order to guarantee a unique, high-quality, connected and networked learning experience.
 The centre strives to continually improve the system by promoting the incorporation of the latest methodological and technological trends into the learning model.
 It does all this while taking into account the needs of people and societies in constant flux.
 Doctoral School The Doctoral School works closely with the UOC's three research and innovation centres to create a common frame of reference for the various doctoral programmes based on shared quality standards.
 It currently offers eight online doctoral programmes.

-The DNA of R&I at the UOC Working across the fields and disciplines of this triple helix, we aim for our research and innovation to be translational, creating an impact on society and mindful of potential beneficiaries.
+UOC doctoral degree holders 13 25 100 185 202 220 252 2017/2018 2011/2012 2013/2014 2015/2016 018/2019 2009/2010 2012/2013 2014/2015 2016/2017 2005/2006 2007/2008 2008/2009 2010/2011 019/2020 120/2021 021/2022 2006/2007 The DNA of R&I at the UOC Working across the fields and disciplines of this triple helix, we aim for our research and innovation to be translational, creating an impact on society and mindful of potential beneficiaries.